About the Commercialization Training Series

 Workshops for the current semester

-In response to containment efforts for the novel coronavirus, all Commercialization Series workshops this semester will be held online.
-Simply RSVP below, and we will send you a link to attend via Zoom.
+All Commercialization Series workshops this semester will be offered via Zoom.
+Simply register below, and we will send you a link to attend.

-Learn the fundamentals of research commercialization in a university setting, understand the various pathways to the marketplace, get exposure to campus resources designed to assist faculty, and learn about additional professional development offerings planned for the year.
+Learn the fundamentals of research commercialization, understand the various pathways to the marketplace, get exposure to Maine and national resources designed to assist, and learn about additional professional development offerings planned for the year.

 New innovations based on cutting-edge research have a high failure rate because they focus on the wrong needs or even the wrong end user.
-During this “Idea Validation” workshop, you will learn how you can use Innovation Engineering tools to test your assumptions and validate that they align with end user needs, wants, and expectations.
+In this workshop, you will learn how to use Innovation Engineering tools to test your assumptions and validate that they align with end user needs, wants, and expectations.